 Children who live nearest to the school.

 Children not considered under rule 5 will be considered under rule 6.

 These rules are applied in the order they are printed above.
-If more children qualify under a particular rule than there are places available, a tie break will be used by applying the next rule to those children.
+If more children qualify under a particular rule than there are places available, for rules 2-5 the next rule will be applied to further prioritise children.